jzacsh/jzacsh-www/input/about.md

 I'm a computer science student, currently working full time as a web developer.
 Most of my experience is in [drupal][drupal] module and theme development, but I also spend a decent amount of time studying/playing with:

 * node.js
+* python
 * client-side javascript

-* Python
-I am also a lover of the awesome music last.fm brings my way.
+I am also a lover of the [awesome music][amazonmusic] last.fm brings my way.

 ###Code